Röyksopp: 1990–1997: Origins

 Berge and Brundtland were introduced to each other through a mutual friend in Tromsø, Norway, when Berge was 12 years old and Brundtland was 13.
 They enjoyed the same films and music, and shared an interest in electronics.
-The two began playing music together due to a shared interest in electronica, experimented with various forms of electronic music.
-They bought a drum machine together part of the Tromsø techno scene of the early 1990s.
-Their childhood in Tromsø and the natural scenery of Northern Norway have often been mentioned as some of their most important inspirations.
+The two began playing music together due to a shared interest in electronica, and experimented with various forms of electronic music.
+They bought a drum machine together, part of the Tromsø techno scene of the early 1990s.
+Their childhood in Tromsø and the natural scenery of Northern Norway have been mentioned as some of their most important inspirations.
 The pair separated before obtaining any popular success with their music, but reunited with each other in 1998 in Bergen, Norway.

-Bergen, a city of 212,944 people in 1990, had overtaken Tromsø's position as the most vital scene for underground electronic music in Norway, and Röyksopp worked with other Norwegian musicians like Frost, Those Norwegians, Drum Island, and Kings of Convenience's guitarist and singer Erlend Øye in what was called the Bergen Wave.
+In the 1990s, Bergen had overtaken Tromsø's position as the most vital scene for underground electronic music in Norway, and Röyksopp worked with other Norwegian musicians like Frost, Those Norwegians, Drum Island, and Kings of Convenience's guitarist and singer Erlend Øye in what was called the Bergen Wave.
 During this time, the duo befriended Geir Jenssen.
 Under the tutelage of Jenssen, the duo started a band called Aedena Cycle with Gaute Barlindhaug and Kolbjørn Lyslo.
-In 1994 Aedena Cycle recorded a vinyl EP called Traveler's Dreams.
-The EP was released under the R&S Records sublabel Apollo.
-Following the release of the EP, Jenssen almost convinced the band to sign a full record deal with Apollo Records.
+In 1994.
+Aedena Cycle recorded an EP called Traveler's Dreams, which was released under the R&S Records sublabel Apollo.
+Jenssen almost convinced the band to sign a full record deal with Apollo Records after its release.

 1998–2000: Early years

-After recording as part of Aedena Cycle, Berge and Brundtland left the group to form their own band, Röyksopp.
+After recording as part of Aedena Cycle, Berge and Brundtland left the group to form Röyksopp.
 The word röyksopp is a stylized version of the Norwegian word for the puffball mushroom, "røyksopp".
 The band has stated that the word could also evoke the mushroom cloud resulting from an atomic blast.

 Röyksopp's debut single was released by local Bergen Wave-era independent label Tellé.
-Röyksopp's first single "So Easy", which was later re-released on their first album, was the second record released by Tellé.
-After being used in a UK T-Mobile advertisement, "So Easy" became popular in the UK market and was later re-released, combined with their later single "Remind Me".
+Röyksopp's first single "So Easy" was the second record released by Tellé.
+It became popular in the UK market after it was used in a UK T-Mobile advertisement.
+It was later re-released with "Remind Me".